Please click here to read the British Islamic Medical Associations stance on the Pfizer/BioNTech COVID-19 vaccine.

 Flu affects our immune system, making it easier for us to contract other infections, like COVID-19 or pneumonia, and can make other long-term illnesses worse.
 With Muslim communities having higher mortality rates of COVID-19 than any other faith group, flu threatens to further impact the health of our communities.

-Operation Vaccination is a campaign to increase awareness in Muslim communities about the importance of getting the flu vaccination this winter.
+Operation Vaccination is a campaign initiated by the British Islamic Medical Association (BIMA) to increase awareness in Muslim communities about the importance of getting the flu vaccination this winter.

-This campaign has the potential to save thousands of lives insha’Allah, as past flu outbreaks have caused between 4,000 to 22,000 deaths in England alone.
+This campaign has the potential to save thousands of lives God Willing (insha’Allah), as past flu outbreaks have caused between 4,000 to 22,000 deaths in England alone.

 What can I do?